pymc-labs/pymc-marketing/README.md

 - **Custom Priors and Likelihoods**: Tailor your model to your specific business needs by including domain knowledge via prior distributions.
 - **Adstock Transformation**: Optimize the carry-over effects in your marketing channels.
 - **Saturation Effects**: Understand the diminishing returns in media investments.
+- **Time-varying Intercept:** Capture time-varying baseline contributions in your model (using modern and efficient Gaussian processes approximation methods).
 - **Visualization and Model Diagnostics**: Get a comprehensive view of your model's performance and insights.
 - **Out-of-sample Predictions**: Forecast future marketing performance with credible intervals.
 Use this for simulations and scenario planning.
 - **Budget Optimization**: Allocate your marketing spend efficiently across various channels for maximum ROI.